 Try to look at the situation with fresh eyes, to see the whole picture, not just the problems.
-Imagine you're an outsider assessing your situation, trying to find solutions.
-It is helpful to talk to someone who is outside the situation - a friend, health professional, community worker, Health Improvement Practicioner, Health Coach or Community Stroke Navigatator may be able to pinpoint things that can be changed or done differently.
+Pretend you're an outsider assessing your situation, trying to find solutions.
+It is helpful to talk to someone who is outside the situation - a friend, health professional or Stroke Foundation Community Stroke Advisor who will often be able to pinpoint things that can be changed or done differently.
 The effort involved in organising an outing is so great I wonder whether to bother, but once we're out of the house, it all seems worthwhile.